Alexander von Humboldt: Early life, family and education

 Humboldt's passion for travel was of long standing.
 He devoted to prepare himself as a scientific explorer.
 With this emphasis, he studied commerce and foreign languages at Hamburg, geology at Freiberg School of Mines in 1791 under A.G.
 Werner, leader of the Neptunist school of geology; from anatomy at Jena under J.C.
 Loder; and astronomy and the use of scientific instruments under F.X. von Zach and J.G.
 Köhler.
-At Freiberg, he met a number of men who were to prove important to him in his later career, including Spaniard Manuel del Rio, who became director of the School of Mines the crown established in Mexico; Christian Leopold von Buch, who became a regional geologist; and, most importantly, Carl Freiesleben, who became Humboldt's tutor and close friend.
+At Freiberg, he met a number of men who were to prove important to him in his later career, including Spaniard Manuel del Río, who became director of the School of Mines the crown established in Mexico; Christian Leopold von Buch, who became a regional geologist; and, most importantly, Carl Freiesleben, who became Humboldt's tutor and close friend.
 During this period, his brother Wilhelm married, but Alexander did not attend the nuptials.